TheAlphamerc/dub-dart/doc/QRCodesApi.md

 import 'package:dub/api.dart';

 final api = Dub().getQRCodesApi();
-final String url = url_example; // String | The URL to generate a QR code for.
-Defaults to `https://dub.co` if not provided. final num size = 8.14; // num | The size of the QR code in pixels.
+final String url = url_example; // String | The URL to generate a QR code for. final num size = 8.14; // num | The size of the QR code in pixels.
 Defaults to `600` if not provided. final String level = level_example; // String | The level of error correction to use for the QR code.
 Defaults to `L` if not provided. final String fgColor = fgColor_example; // String | The foreground color of the QR code in hex format.
 Defaults to `#000000` if not provided.